RhetTbull/osxphotos/README.md

   --export-as-hardlink            Hardlink files instead of copying them.
                                   Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.
+                                  Note: on APFS volumes, files are cloned when exporting giving many of the same advantages as hardlinks without having to use --export- as-hardlink.
   --touch-file                    Sets the file's modification time to match
                                   photo date.
   --overwrite                     Overwrite existing files.
 Default behavior